Wiffzack/Imtoolazy/README.md

 Just Download and install them.

-Customize the path to the Snort log folder.
+Customize the path to the Snort log folder in the logscan.py .
-Example ! os.chdir(r'C:\Snort\log')
+Example: os.chdir(r'C:\Snort\log')

 Compile Example:
 python compile.py scanlog.py